Fukuoka Day Trip: Visiting Southern Japan’s Most Vibrant Metropolis

-Before returning to Fukuoka, I decided to have a late lunch at an Ichiran Ramen branch.
-The bowl I ordered was named“academic success.”
-My school days are long over, but I guess in one way or another, all of us are students of life.
+Before returning to downtown Fukuoka, I decided to have a late lunch at an Ichiran Ramen branch.
+The bowl I ordered was named “academic success.”
+My school days may be long over, but I guess one way or another, all of us could be considered students of life.

 The sun was setting by the time I returned to Tenjin Station.
 Fatigue was also steadily kicking in.
 After some aimless moseying around the shops of Tenjin, I got on the subway once more and slowly headed for Nakasu-Kawabata Station.
 My destination this time was the Nakasu (中州) district.

 For most international visitors, Nakasu is a Fukuoka place of interest for two things.

 It’s a partying area i.e. Fukuoka’s red-light district.

 It’s also where many of Fukuoka’s famous yatai food stalls are located.